a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 6. *I will update this list and add new topics if I come up with other ideas.*

-7. You topic.
+7. Your topic.
 Suggest something related to the course.

 ### Where to get more ideas